Born about 1795-96;

 Elizabeth (Betsy)'s parents were.
 It has long been a question as to which

-of these were Elisha's child but evidence of late has strongly favored Jesse
+of these were Elisha's child but evidence strongly favors Jesse

 Elisha's will does mention them but it does not specify which one is Elisha's son or daughter, and which one is the in-law: